Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

 5) Exercise

-The fear response can stimulate various physical symptoms, including rushes of adrenaline and cortisol and increased muscle tension.
-So, physical activity can be ideal for helping a child become more grounded.
+The fear response can cause various physical symptoms, including a rush of adrenaline and cortisol, as well as increased muscle tension.
+This means physical activity can be ideal for helping a child become more grounded.

 6) Further therapeutic techniques